 For decades, the HVAC industry depended on hydrochlorofluorocarbons, or HCFCs, to run air conditioners.
 Also known as freon and R-22, the blend of chemicals is an essential component of a traditional HVAC system.
-But HCFCs are ruining the environment, and measures are being taken to the use of such chemicals.
+But HCFCs are ruining the environment, and measures are being taken against the use of such chemicals.
 Find out more about the R-22 phase-out and how it could affect you.
 For more information, you can always call your HVAC service in Port Richey.

 R-22 is a refrigerant used in older air conditioners.
 At times, people refer to R-22 as freon.
 It has a negative association, which is why most ACs over ten years old don’t have R-22 as a refrigerant.

 In the 1980s, researchers discovered that R-22 was depleting the ozone layer.
 It all starts with a chlorine atom that the compound releases into the environment.
-When the chlorine interacts with the layer of oxygen above the surface of the earth, it causes devastation.
+When chlorine interacts with the layer of oxygen above the surface of the earth, it causes devastation.

 The ozone layer is the only thing protecting you from the sun’s rays.
 As the ozone layer gets weaker and weaker, the UV radiation from the sun becomes more hazardous to humans.
 Issues like skin cancer and cataracts are more prevalent as the ozone layer disappears.